bibendi/dip/README.md

 #### Publish more than one port to localhost

-Just pass as list splitted by comma:
+Just pass a list, separated by a space:

 ```sh
 dip nginx up -p 80:80 443:443